-GMW is Australia's largest rural water corporation managing around 70 per cent of Victoria's stored water resources, around 50 per cent of Victoria's underground water supplies and Australia's largest irrigation delivery network.
+Goulburn-Murray Water (GMW) is Australia's largest rural water corporation managing about 70 per cent of Victoria's stored water resources, about 50 per cent of Victoria's underground water supplies and Australia's largest irrigation delivery network.

 GMW manages both regulated and unregulated river systems that flow into the Murray and administers groundwater within this area.

 It also operates a number of storages and weirs on behalf of the MDBA, operates salinity mitigation works on the Murray downstream of Nyah, and is the Victorian constructing authority for the Murray-Darling Basin Authority (MBDA).

 GMW is the Victorian Resource Manager appointed by the Minister for Water and has been given responsibility for making the seasonal determination for all northern Victorian declared water systems.
 GMW is a partner in the Victorian Water Register, using it to manage more than $4 billion of water entitlements and trade.